FilteringMultipleEncryption/FilteringMultipleEncryption/README.md

    - **[Global-scale Check-in Dataset](https://sites.google.com/site/yangdingqi/home/foursquare-dataset#h.p_ID_56)** — `dataset_TIST2015.zip`
    - **[User Profile Dataset](https://sites.google.com/site/yangdingqi/home/foursquare-dataset#h.p_ID_68)** — `dataset_UbiComp2016.zip`

-   You may also place all the extracted `.txt` files from these ZIP archives directly into the `data/` directory instead of using the ZIP files.
+   You may also place `dataset_TIST2015_Checkins.txt`, `dataset_TIST2015_POIs.txt`, and `dataset_UbiComp2016_UserProfile_NYC.txt` extracted from these ZIP files directly into `data/` instead of the ZIP files.
 The program will work the same way in this case.

-2. Run the preprocessing code as follows:
+3. Run the preprocessing code as follows:

    On **Windows**:
       ```bash